Dell XPS 13 goes convertible to take on Lenovo Yoga

 The completely fanless laptops are powered by Intel’s Kaby Lake processors with i5 and i7 configurations, while there’s also up to 16GB of RAM and 1TB of SSD storage.

-The laptop has an advertised 15 hours of battery life (i5, 1080p) two USB C ports, one of which is compatible with Thunderbolt 3, while Dell has found room for a microSD card slot.
+The laptop has an advertised 15 hours of battery life (i5, 1080p) and two USB C ports, one of which is compatible with Thunderbolt 3, while Dell has found room for a microSD card slot.

 Buyers will be able to choose from a 1080p or a 3,200 by 1,800 QHD display and prices start at $999, which is a premium of $200 over the traditional version.